Let's talk about test... Frank Paymans

 Nevertheless, we stuck to our vision.
 We saw that there is a large group that has to check, test and verify with many participants and at all levels in the organisation.
 That remains manual work and needs to be well organised.

-It is funny to see that we now work a lot with the critical test professionals from the early days and that they believe in Testersuite.
-That is a nice experience.
+It's funny to see that with the critical test professionals from the early days, we now collaborate a lot and they believe in Testersuite.
+That's a great experience.

 My credo is be open to criticism but stick to your own vision.
 Of course we connect to test automation.
 We do this in a way that fits in with our vision and that works.